end2endzone/ShellAnything/UserManual.md

 # Properties #

-The ShellAnything application supports an advanced property system which is a way of assinging values to custom named variables.
+The ShellAnything application supports an advanced property system which is a way to assing values to custom named variables.
 The property system of ShellAnything plays a big role in implementing dynamic content for *Windows Explorer's* context menu.

-Properties are case sensitive and cannot contains spaces.
+Properties only support string values.
+Property names are case sensitive and cannot contain spaces.